Photo: Rico Feldfoss

 LIVE JOHANSSON (N/DK)

 Cellist Live Johansson graduated from soloist class, South Denmark Music Academy at Prof. Niels Ullner.
 She regularly appears as a soloist around Denmark, and is in addition a very sought-after chamber musician in both Norway, Sweden and Denmark.
-During the last couple of years she has also played a lot of new opera, and toured all over Denmark.
 Live is an experienced and highly sought after musician within the rhythmic music, and together with her ensemble LiveStrings, she is performing with a large number of leading Danish rhythmic musicians.

 Live playing a solo: https://www.youtube.com/watch?v=jd6L7043sYE&feature=youtu.be

 Visual artist, composer and singer Tine Louise Kortermand creates works in a mix between spherical song, lyrical texts and visual surprises.
 She is a trained video, sound and performance artist from the Academy of Fine Arts and has among other things received H. C. Andersen’s public award and the 3-year working grant from the Danish Arts Foundation’s Rhythmic Music Committee in 2010.
 She has also released a record on Darla Records USA and Quince Records in Japan with RUMSKIB and performed with performance, video installation and music both in Denmark and abroad.
 Latest performances on the Biennale Exchange Rates in NY, where she improvised lullabies to the audience.
 And at the festival Susax Expo in Croatia in 2018 with the work WEAR ME, which was notified with the words; “When she sings, she turns into a music instrument creature …”.
 Awarded 6/6 stars in FS ******.